PILLAR 1: DIET & SUPPLEMENTS

 Be Sure to Take Your Vitamins and Memory-Specific Nutrients

-If you’re serious about the prevention of memory loss, and improving memory loss, you should definitely take a high potency multiple vitamin and mineral capsule.
+If you’re serious about the prevention of Alzheimer's and improving memory loss, you should definitely take a high potency multiple vitamin and mineral capsule.
 Be sure the vitamin formula you choose contains folic acid and vitamin C. Folic acid reduces homocysteine levels—high homocysteine levels put you at risk for both heart disease and memory loss.
 Vitamin C has been shown to reduce your risk of Alzheimer’s disease by 20% when taken with vitamin E. To take advantage of its fullest benefits, you should take a dose of 2,000 mg of vitamin C per day.